The Benefits of Hydrotherapy: How Spa Baths Help Arthritis

 3. Improves blood circulation

 As we age, our blood circulation tends to decline, and there is greater importance to counteract the overall effect on the body.
-Healthy blood circulation helps to provide oxygen to the brain and other vital organs.
+A perhaps lesser-known benefit of a cold shower is that healthy blood circulation provides oxygen to the brain and other vital organs.
 Interestingly, alternating between hot and cold water while you shower can help improve overall blood circulation.

 4. Stimulates weight loss